eklem/onetimepadjs/README.md

 ## Possible issue

-Haven't found a unique way of numbering/addressing the unicode emojis that will work cross unicode emoji versions, so then stuff won't encrypt/decrypt properly if you use different versions of the library
+Haven't found a unique way of numbering/addressing the unicode emojis that will work cross unicode emoji versions, so then stuff won't encrypt/decrypt properly if you use different versions of the library.